isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-who-makes-county-line-tillers.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: Who Makes County Line Tillers?
-$12025-05-19T00:00:00+00:00
 categories:
 - Tillers
 tags: []
 slug: /who-makes-county-line-tillers/
-$12025-05-19T00:00:00+03:00
 ---

 Many of the tractor Implements we use to break or till our land or lawns are manufactured in the US.
 [Finish mowers](https://pestpolicy.com/best-lawn-mower-with-mulcher/)
 and tillers are mainly manufactured in Italy.
 - Well, some wheels, ripper teeth, cutting edges, blades, gears, gearboxes, steel are made in China.
-But,*who makes county line tillers? *
+But,*who makes county line tillers?Â *
 **Simple answer - county line tillers are manufactured by King Kutter - great for the yard, garden, or raised beds.
 Its a private label for TSC.
-In fact, you'll notice the King Kutter phone number stuck on the implement. **
+In fact, you'll notice the King Kutter phone number stuck on the implement.Â **
 ## Details: Who Makes County Line Tillers?
 Well, CountyLine Rotary Tiller is an excellent
 [garden cultivator](https://pestpolicy.com/best-garden-tiller-for-a-woman/)